TheRealGoodLivin/spDocumentLibraryDownloadButton/README.md

  > - Purely written with HTML, CSS, and Javascript.
  > - Uses images that can be found within SharePoint Sprites.
  > - This will only show a download button on files and not folders.
+ > - MUST USE DIRECTLY WITH THE DOCUMENT LIBRARY.

 ## How To Use
 In SharePoint, the best place to store a .js file is within your Site Assets (Document Library) folder within your Site.
 You can use link the text file via a Content Editor or even place it in a Script Editor on the Document Library page itself.